 - How much the federal government loaned the state itself for unemployment benefit liabilities

 The FUTA (Federal Unemployment Tax Act) tax is levied by the IRS, and applies to employers covered by a state’s UI program.
 The standard FUTA tax rate is 6.0% on the first $7,000 of any taxable wages paid to any employee, but the FUTA Tax Credit can lower this rate by 5.4% for employers who make all payments in-full and on-time, bringing the effective rate down to 0.6%.

 Why has this tax credit been reduced for my state?

 States may take loans from the US government called Federal Unemployment Trust Fund loans in order to cover the cost of unemployment insurance benefits for residents of their states.
 But if the borrowing state doesn't repay these loans for multiple consecutive years, the IRS will reduce the allowable FUTA Tax Credit rate for employers in that state by 0.3% each year until the loan is repaid.

-California, Connecticut, Illinois, and New York all have overdue unemployment insurance loans which are impacting the FUTA tax credit for employers who operate in these states.
-This means employers in these states will have higher payroll costs for 2022 as the new FUTA tax credit rate is reduced by 0.3%, lowering it from 5.4% to 5.1%.
-This means that the effective FUTA tax rate is 0.9% (up 0.3% from the standard rate of 0.6%).
+California, Connecticut, Illinois, and New York all had overdue unemployment insurance loans which impacted the FUTA tax credit for employers operating in these states.
+This means employers in these states had higher payroll costs for 2022 as the new FUTA tax credit rate is reduced by 0.3%, lowering it from 5.4% to 5.1%, for an effective FUTA tax rate is 0.9% (up 0.3% from the standard rate of 0.6%).

 How is this adjustment calculated?

-This liability is calculated through multiplying the total wages subject to federal unemployment (up to the max of $7,000 per employee) by the credit reduction (0.3%) in all affected states.
+This additional liability is calculated through multiplying the total wages subject to federal unemployment (up to the max of $7,000 per employee) by the credit reduction (0.6%).